Η Αποδοχή του Ολύμπου

 This day was very special for the young child, even though she was too young to understand it.
 Each time a new God or Goddess was born in the Greek Pantheon, they were brought to Zeus’ enormous palace to be presented in front of the other celestial beings.

 Their main powers were already decided before their presentation and usually were identical or almost the same as one of their parents.
 However, the other Gods had to accept the newcomer during this huge and joyful celebration and to welcome them into their huge family as a respected and loved member.
 Therefore, each one of them blessed the new child with a holy gift that would be useful during the course of its immortal life.

 Demeter smiled down at the small buddle in her arms as it moved its arms happily.
-Kissing her softly on her forehead, she gazed at her pride and joy with utter adoration.
-She had covered her precious daughter in a silky white blanket that was contradicting against her orange tunic as she walked slowly towards Zeus’ golden throne.
+Kissing her daughter softly on her forehead, she gazed at her pride and joy with utter adoration.
+She had covered her precious child in a silky white cover that was contradicting against her orange tunic as she walked slowly towards Zeus’ golden throne.

 The other Gods and Goddesses tried excitedly to get a glimpse of the small baby girl as she passed by them towards their mighty King.
 All of them were jumping around and smiling among themselves as they chatted joyfully with each other.

 Everyone...except one particular God.